Residential Estimate Wizard

 Screenshot placeholder

-Step 1 of the residential estimator showing the client and property form
+Step 1 of the Residential Estimate Wizard showing the client and property form

 Customer Details